ruediste/jabsaw/README.md

 Installation
 ------------
+The artefacts can be found on Maven Central under the `org.jabsaw` group id.

-We are not yet on Maven Central, but installation is easy:
+If desired, local installation is easy:

 	git clone git@github.com:ruediste1/jabsaw.git
 	cd jabsaw